Lawrence Taylor: Advertising and television

-Run-ins with the law
+Legal troubles

 In 2009, Taylor started having troubles in his personal life again.
 On November 8, he was arrested in Miami-Dade County, Florida for leaving the scene of an accident after striking another vehicle with his Cadillac Escalade.
 He had already committed the same offense in 1996 when he totaled his Lexus in a one-car accident and left the scene, saying he did not think the law required the reporting of a single driver incident.
 He was released on a $500 bond, and the other driver later sued him, seeking $15,000.

-In May 2010, Taylor was arrested for raping a 16-year-old girl at a Holiday Inn located in Montebello, New York.
+In May 2010, Taylor was arrested for statutory rape of a 16-year-old girl, at a Holiday Inn located in Montebello, New York.
 He was charged with felony third-degree statutory rape, for allegedly engaging in sexual intercourse with someone under 17.
 He was also charged with third-degree patronization for allegedly paying the underage girl $300 to have sex with him.
 The girl told investigators that her pimp commanded her to tell Taylor that she was 19, which Taylor corroborated.
 The pimp, 36-year old Rasheed Davis, was charged with federal child sex trafficking.
-The girl was represented by celebrity attorney Gloria Allred when Taylor pleaded guilty on March 22, 2011, and was sentenced to six years probation as part of a plea agreement, in which he pleaded guilty to the misdemeanors of sexual misconduct and patronizing a prostitute.
+The girl was represented by celebrity attorney Gloria Allred when Taylor pleaded guilty on March 22, 2011.
+Taylor was sentenced to six years probation as part of a plea agreement, in which he pleaded guilty to the misdemeanors of sexual misconduct and patronizing a prostitute.
 He also registered as a low-risk, level-one sex offender.
 On October 26, 2012, a court rejected the victim's claims that Taylor assaulted her.